 Upon successful completion of all classroom requirements, students are expected to begin the externship portion of their program.
-Externship must be successfully completed within three months from the date students begin their externship.
+Externship must be successfully completed within 90 days from the date students begin their externship.
 Students must make up absences that occur during the externship to ensure that the required extern hours are completed prior to graduation.

-Students who do not start their externship for more than 14 calendar days may be dropped from the program.
-Students who do not complete their externship training within the required three month completion time may be dropped from the program.
+Students who do not start their externship within 14 calendar days following completion of the in-school portion of their program may be dropped from the program.
+Students must complete a minimum of 15 hours per week at their approved externship site and cannot exceed 40 hours per week on site.
+Students who do not complete their externship training within the required 90-day completion time may be dropped from the program.